WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Related Work

 \paragraph{Data for LLM Alignment.} LLM alignment typically consists of two steps: instruction tuning and preference training.
 Instruction tuning, or supervised finetuning (SFT), aims to finetune models with a set of instruction-response pairs.
 Early works incorporated various NLP tasks for instruction tuning, demonstrating that LLMs could generalize well across different tasks \citep{wang-etal-2022-super, chung2022scalinginstructionfinetunedlanguagemodels, ouyang2022traininglanguagemodelsfollow}.
 Subsequent research focused on constructing instruction data by directly distilling from capable LLMs \citep{wang-etal-2023-self-instruct, xu2023wizardlmempoweringlargelanguage}.
 Researchers later recognized that preference training could further boost model performance across various tasks \citep{ouyang2022traininglanguagemodelsfollow, dubey2024llama3herdmodels}.
-Unlike SFT, preference training requires not only the instruction and the corresponding desired responses but also the corresponding undesired responses.
-These responses and their rankings could be either annotated by humans \citep{bai2022traininghelpfulharmlessassistant} or generated by LLMs \citep{cui2024ultrafeedback}.
-Beyond general-purpose preference datasets, some datasets focus on specific tasks, such as summarization \citep{wu2021recursivelysummarizingbookshuman}, model safety \citep{ji2023beavertailsimprovedsafetyalignment, shi-etal-2024-safer}, and mathematics \citep{lightman2023letsverifystepstep}.
-However, these approaches often rely on curated datasets that are either manually annotated by human experts or generated by models like GPT-4.
+Preference training uses desired and undesired responses, either human-annotated \citep{bai2022traininghelpfulharmlessassistant} or LLM-generated \citep{cui2024ultrafeedback}.
+Beyond general-purpose preference datasets, some datasets focus on specific tasks, such as summarization \citep{wu2021recursivelysummarizingbookshuman}, model safety \citep{ji2023beavertailsimprovedsafetyalignment, shi-etal-2024-safer, pan2025detectingfilteringunsafetraining}, and mathematics \citep{lightman2023letsverifystepstep, song-etal-2025-hallucination}.
+However, these approaches often rely on curated datasets that are either manually annotated by human experts or generated by models like GPT-4 \cite{openai2024gpt4technicalreport}.
 While these datasets provide a useful foundation, they may not fully capture the complexity and diversity of real-world user interactions.
 Our work addresses this gap by introducing a framework that leverages real-time feedback from actual users, allowing for more authentic and context-sensitive alignment of LLMs with true human preferences.

-\section{WildFeedback}
+\section{\textsc{WildFeedback}}